-He then added “. . . and she is not especially neat or clean.“
+“. . . and she is not especially neat or clean.“

 By the middle of 1953 Gennie had already received 187 electric shock therapies, averaging treatment twice a week.
 She was transferred to the research ward at Manteno State Hospital, where medical experimentation took place on mostly involuntary patients.

 One procedure that was beginning to spread across the country at the time was a form of psychosurgery known as the lobotomy.